mesowx/FBFC-API-Workshop/README.md

 Hi!
 Thanks for [signing up] for our workshop and the 5th Fire Behavior and Fuels Conference!
 After this four hour tutorial, you'll be able to efficiently use the [MesoWest/SynopticLabs MesoNet Application Programming Interface] (API) to obtain millions of weather observations from over 43,000 observing stations across North America.
 Use this data to drive your applications, research, or student activities!

 #### First things first:
-You'll need to view the workshop instructions here: https://github.com/mesowx/FBFC-API-Workshop/blob/master/Workshop_instructions.ipynb and request an API key/token before making requests for our data.
+You'll need to request an API key/token before making requests for our data.
 Please click **[here]** to access the API key sign up page.
 This process is immediate and shouldn't take longer than a few minutes.
 When you receive an email with your key, make sure to follow the instructions to generate a token. **Bring this key/token with you to the workshop!**

+We will be providing the course materials via Jupyter Hub, which requires no installation of software on your part.
+However, we intend to shut down that server after the conference, so you may want to install the software on your own computer.
+The instructions for that are found at https://github.com/mesowx/FBFC-API-Workshop/blob/master/Getting%20Setup.md.
+We are able to help with the installation process before and after the workshop as well.

 #### What to bring:
-**Just a laptop!** Please reference the workshop instructions above to make sure you have the required software installed.
+**Just a laptop!** Access to a web browser is all that is required.

 #### Course Schedule:

-We'll update the schedule with links to slides after the workshop.
+We'll update the schedule with links to any slides after the workshop.

 | Time      | Topic                                                                                                                                                  | Relevant Docs |
 |-----------|--------------------------------------------------------------------------------------------------------------------------------------------------------|---------------|